AlistairLR112/Sklearn_Docker/README.md

 #### Check if the app works
 Open a terminal window and navigate to the directory that you are working from.
-Then run __python docker/app.py__
+Then run __python app.py__

 You should get something like this (while debug mode is on..):
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)